Harissa Chicken with Rice

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-Harissa Chicken with Rice is so deliciously rich and complex, everyone will assume it took all day to make.
+Harissa Chicken is so deliciously rich and complex, everyone will assume it took all day to make.
 But this easy dinner comes together in minutes, thanks to a North African condiment which does all the heavy lifting.
-Serve with lots of fluffy basmati rice to soak up all that wonderful sauce.
+Serve with lots of fluffy basmati rice and a drizzle of creamy labneh sauce.

 A white plate with Harissa chicken and rice.

-Inspired by a Moroccan tagine, a long-simmered spicy stew with meat, vegetables, and dried fruit, this recipe is ready in a fraction of the time, but tastes just as amazing.
+Inspired by a tagine from Morocco, a long-simmered spicy stew with meat, vegetables, and dried fruit, this Harissa Chicken recipe is ready in a fraction of the time, but tastes just as amazing.

 Harissa (pronounced ha-RISS-uh) is one of my favorite condiments.
 In almost no time at all, it melts into a complex, unforgettable sauce.
-Combined with the dates and carrots, the chicken becomes sweet, smoky, and a little bit spicy.
+Combined with the dates and carrots, the harissa chicken thighs become sweet, smoky, and a little bit spicy.

 Chunks of chicken and sliced carrots sauteing in a black skillet.